teatimeguest/setup-texlive-action/README.md

 This action provides the following functionality:

 * Installing and setting up a specific version of [TeX Live][texlive];
-* Optionally caching and restoring `TEXDIR` to improve workflow execution time;
+* Caching and restoring `TEXDIR` by default to improve workflow execution time;
 * Optionally configuring a package repository and installing additional TeX packages.

 Linux, Windows, and macOS are supported.